thingsiplay/enjoy/README.md

   folders, then these rules kick in.
 These are the same `core` and `libretro` rules.

-Directory Rules should be used sparingly.
+Directory Rules should be used sparingly, because a each time the program runs, all directories are checked.

 ## Known Bugs, Limitations and Quirks

-- Some options from `retroarch` itself  are not supported yet.
+- A few options from `retroarch` main program are not supported yet.
+As a workaround arguments can be directly passed over to `retroarch` itself, by specifying the `--` on commandline or `retroarch_arguments =` in configuration file.
-- When executing the emulator command, the GUI of RetroArch is still loaded up and will not close automatically.
-It is recommnded to use 2 times `ESC` to end the play session, if the GUI is not needed.
+- The GUI will still be loaded up each time an emulator is run with "RetroArch".
+It is recommended to use 2 times `ESC`-key in a row to quickly end the current play session and closing the background GUI.
 - The Flatpak or Snap version of *"RetroArch"* might not work with this program.